-Guidance for good practice when developing the emergency and rescue plan can be obtained from relevant sources such as the HSE and IPAF www.ipaf.org/enus/resource-library/rescue-persons-mewps.
-You should pay particular attention to the selection and use of nominated ground rescue person(s) and the ability to access and operate auxiliary ground controls quickly in the event of an incident.
+Guidance for good practice when developing the emergency and rescue plan can be obtained from relevant sources such as IPAF www.ipaf.org/en-us/ resource-library/rescue-persons-mewps.
+You should pay particular attention to the selection and use of nominated ground rescue person(s) and the ability to access and operate auxiliary ground controls guickly in the event of an incident.
 Consideration should be given to the location and availability of the ground control key if applicable.